Mike0626/PT_Final-Activity/README.md

 - **JavaScript** - Task functionality and interactivity
 - **Local Storage** - Saving tasks locally on the user's browser

+## Problems and Solutions
+Branch not merging since it's not sync in after commiting in VS Code.
+Solution:
+Double check if the branch is synced in

 ## Installation

 1. Clone this repository to your local machine: